Educator Development, Global Education

 The Participate Learning staff is composed of many former teachers and school leaders who understand the challenges that come with inclusivity and equity in the classroom.
 Our programs are designed with personal experience in mind to find practical, effective ways to support all teachers and students.

-As our ambassadors embed their own cultures into content, they can further global education in their classrooms by using the backgrounds of their students as cultural frames of reference in lesson planning.
+As our Ambassador Teachers embed their own cultures into content, they can further global education in their classrooms by using the backgrounds of their students as cultural frames of reference in lesson planning.
 When students see themselves reflected in their learning, they feel a sense of belonging and are more likely to engage with the lesson.

-Educators who are aware of the various cultural backgrounds in their classroom and intentional in incorporating them into lessons have a great opportunity to foster curiosity in their students and create future global citizens.
+Educators who are aware of the various cultural backgrounds in their classroom and intentional in incorporating them into lessons have a great opportunity to foster curiosity in their students and create future global leaders.

 Want to see these programs in action?
 Fred L. Wilson Elementary has a diverse student population and has succeeded in making every student feel valued.
 Click here to see how!